 - Focused on emerging markets, alternative investments, and extremely high-reward opportunities

 - Target a minimum 300% return on every trade

-- They invest their own money in every deal, so the level of due diligence is second to none
+- They invest their own money in every deal, so the level of due diligence and stock research is second to none

 - 30,000+ members around the world